 Each year we also run the best garden party in Cambridge (trust me!), with a mobile zoo of unusual animals to meet.
 So, if you have an interest in exotics, or just want to learn about some of the more unusual patients you may encounter in practice, CUVZS is the society for you, and we can’t wait for you to join.

 Cambridge Equine Veterinary Society

-CEVS is a sparkling new society open to all – we welcome all levels of interest and knowledge.
+CEVS is a society open to all – we welcome all levels of interest and knowledge.
 All Cambridge vet students are automatically members, and it won't cost you a penny!

 Whether you've grown up in Pony Club or don't know which end of a horse the headcollar is intended for, there will be something suitable for you.
 The committee are currently busy planning all manner of talks and practical sessions for the coming year.
 Edible goods and beverages will be provided at talks (just in case you need a little further persuasion to attend), and who knows, there may even be the occasional freebie…

 We're always happy to receive suggestions for topics our vet students would be keen to learn more about, and they are encouraged to get in touch with any ideas and we'll see what we can do.